Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Generalized Carter constant in Einstein spacetimes

 To begin, consider the integrability condition \eqref{intcondcentral}, and contract a free index of the Riemann tensor with the KY tensor.
 Expanding the anti-symmetry on the RHS gives

 Next, anti-symmetrize over the pair $ab$ so that the LHS becomes the third term in the RHS of \eqref{Mtilde}.
-In the second term on the RHS of \eqref{Mtildetemp1}, insert the \eqref{fffeps} and use the definition of the Hodge dual for the Riemann tensor to get
+In the second term on the RHS of \eqref{Mtildetemp1}, insert equation \eqref{fffeps} and use the definition of the Hodge dual for the Riemann tensor to get

 Lastly, notice that the LHS of equation \eqref{Mtildetemp2} is unchanged under the exchange $ab\leftrightarrow cd$.
-Therefore, summing this equation with the one obtained by exchanging $ab\leftrightarrow cd$ and re-arranging gives us the following identity, valid for all Einstein spacetimes\footnote{The Einstein spacetime assumption allows us to make use of $R_{abcd}^\star=^\star\!\!R_{abcd}$.
-If the spacetime is not Einstein, the formula still exist but contains extra terms.}
+Therefore, summing this equation with the one obtained by exchanging $ab\leftrightarrow cd$ and re-arranging gives us the following identity, valid for all Einstein spacetimes\footnote{The Einstein spacetime assumption allows us to make use of $R_{abcd}^\star = \,^\star\!R_{abcd}$, cf. Eq.~\eqref{starR-Rstar} If the spacetime is not Einstein, the formula still exist but contains extra terms.}

-Inserting this identity into \eqref{Mtilde} leaves us with following simplified expression for $\tilde{M}_{abcd}$:
+Inserting this into \eqref{Mtilde} leaves us with the following simplified expression for $\tilde{M}_{abcd}$ :

-The point of this expression is that it admits a nicer decomposition in the bivector basis introduced in Sec. \ref{sec:biv}.
+The point of this expression is that it admits a nicer decomposition in the bivector basis introduced in Sec. \ref{sec:biv} than its original definition \eqref{Mtilde}.
 The reason is that the last two terms on the RHS involve contractions of the Riemann tensor and the KY tensor over antisymmetric pairs of indices, in contrast to those in \eqref{Mtilde}.